Code-Screen/Code-Screen.github.io/docs/improvements.md

 **Note** that once you click `Request changes`, your access to the candidate's GitHub repo will be revoked, and the candidate is granted back access.

-Also please **note** that the candidate won't be able to see the hidden test case files after they get access back to the repo.<br>
+Also, please **note** that the candidate won't be able to see the hidden test case files after they get access back to the repo.<br>
 So please **do not** leave comments on the `"Added back hidden test files"` commit, as the candidate will not be able to see these comments.